 How do I fix the input lag problem of my television?

-high input lag.
+Don't worry, most televisions can be adjusted to not have a high input lag.
 Try the following (which is how we setup the TVs in our tests):

 - Set the TV into the Game Mode or PC Mode